-This recipe for Halloween Tea BarmBrack is delicious any time of the year!
-I usually serve it cold sliced, it’s delicious with butter, although you won’t be able to resist a warm slice when you smell it.
-It keeps for 2 weeks wrapped in an airtight container.
-But I guarantee it won’t last that long – I always double the recipe and make 2 at a time having made 100’s over the last 30 years!
+This recipe for Halloween Barmbrack is the perfect seasonal treat, but is honestly delicious any time of the year.
+I guarantee it won’t last that long – in fact, I always double the recipe and make two at a time having made hundreds of these popular barmbracks over the last 30 years!

 - 12 oz (350g) mixed fruit (sultanas, raisins, currants)

 - 1 egg

 - Put tea, sugar, dried fruit and mixed spice in a large bowl, cover with cling film and leave to soak overnight.

 - Preheat the oven to 170C/350F/gas mark 4.
 Grease and/or line an 8-inch round cake tin or a 2lb loaf tin.

 - Mix the soaked fruit mixture well, add flour and stir in well with large spoon.

 - Add the beaten egg to make a smooth mixture.

 - Turn into the prepared tin and, if using, add the traditional coins/rings/other wrapped items (use parchment paper) into the mixture if desired at this stage.
 Beware of adding items with young children as they may be a possible choking hazard.